ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/Second_Meditation.md

+# Second Meditation

-# The nature of human mind, and how it is better known than the body
+*The nature of human mind, and how it is better known than the body*

 methodology: find one thing that is certain and unshakeable, like Archimedes